Road map for the tuning of hadronic interaction models with accelerator-based and astroparticle data: Details on event generators

 \subsection{P{ YTHIA}~8}

-\pythia{}~8\footnote{Available at \url{https://pythia.org/}, a detailed (HTML) manual is distributed with the code.}~\cite{Bierlich:2022pfr} is a general-purpose event generator.
-At the LHC, it is primarily used to simulate soft and hard processes in the central rapidity range of \ppColl collisions.
+\pythia~8\footnote{Available at \url{https://pythia.org/}, a detailed (HTML) manual is distributed with the code.}~\cite{Bierlich:2022pfr} is a general-purpose event generator.
+At the LHC it is primarily used to simulate soft and hard processes in the central rapidity range of \ppColl collisions.
 An MPI (multiparton interaction) is the basic building block of an event.
 It involves a perturbative $2 \to 2$ QCD process, where the $\pTo$ parameter is introduced to dampen the low-$\pT$ divergence.
 A varying impact parameter, with a non-zero Poissonian number of MPIs at each, builds up the MPI multiplicity spectrum.
-This is similar to, but not equivalent to traditional Gribov--Regge.
+This is similar to but not equivalent with traditional Gribov--Regge.
 The $\pT$-ordered initial- and final-state showers are added to each MPI.

-The Lund string fragmentation model is used to hadronize events.
-Naively, each MPI would have strings stretching out to the beam remnants.
-However, color reconnection is applied to reduce the total string length, both to the beam remnant and in the central region itself.
+The Lund string fragmentation model is used to hadronise events.
+Naively, each MPI would have strings stretching out to the beam remnants, but colour reconnection is applied to reduce the total string length, both to the beam remnant and in the central region itself.
 Diffractive events are handled as if a Pomeron acts like a glueball \cite{Ingelman:1984ns}.

-In recent years, \pythia{}~8 has been extended to enable its use in EAS simulation \cite{Sjostrand:2021dal}.
-PDFs were introduced for over 20 different hadron species.
+In recent years, \pythia~8 has been extended \cite{Sjostrand:2021dal} to enable its use in EAS simulation.
+PDFs were introduced for more than 20 different hadron species.
 Total and partial cross sections were introduced for corresponding hadron--nucleon collisions.
-These were smoothly matched to the low-energy hadronic rescattering framework~\cite{Sjostrand:2020gyg}.
-Thus, \pythia{} can be used from nearly threshold energies up to and beyond center-of-mass energies of 100 TeV, aside from increasing problems with numerical precision.
-A simple kludge was introduced to handle nuclear targets, and was tuned to approximately reproduce the \textsc{Angantyr} (see below) results at collider energies.
-As a nonstandard feature not fully available in the public version, rope hadronization~\cite{Bierlich:2014xba} and shoving~\cite{Bierlich:2016vgw} can be used to enhance the fraction of strange baryons and to generate asymmetric flow, respectively.
+These were smoothly matched onto the low-energy hadronic rescattering framework~\cite{Sjostrand:2020gyg}.
+Thus, \pythia can be used almost from threshold energies up to and beyond centre-of-mass energies of 100 TeV, aside from increasing problems with numerical precision.
+A simple kludge was introduced to handle nuclear targets, tuned to approximately reproduce the \textsc{Angantyr} (see below) results at collider energies.
+As a non-standard feature, not fully available in the public version, rope hadronisation~\cite{Bierlich:2014xba} and shoving~\cite{Bierlich:2016vgw} can be used to enhance the fraction of strange baryons and to generate asymmetric flow, respectively.